-You will cover a broad base of study areas, which will help you work towards a career in the sports sector by completing audits of personal skills in a sporting domain, writing CV's and creating portfolios of evidence of professional development.
-With sport being such a vast market with many different pathways, this course will help you understand the scope and wide range of opportunities available to you.
-You will learn how the healthy human body works during exercise, how exercise promotes health and the psychology behind sport.
+You will cover a broad base of study areas, which will help you work towards a career in the sports sector by completing a professional development.
+With sport being such a vast and crucial industry and market with many different pathways, this course will help you understand the scope and wide range of opportunities available to you.
+You will learn how the healthy human body works during exercise, how exercise promotes health, the psychology behind sport, and the integral styles of leadership, coaching and officiating in sport.
+These aspects will all be generally applied to host sporting events for peers and younger.